-The responsible officer will prepare a three year plan for capital expenditure for the Council.
+The Finance Manager will prepare a three year plan for capital expenditure for the Council.
 The capital plan will be used to prepare a three year revenue budget for all forms of financing charges.
+In addition, the responsible officer will draw up a capital strategy report which will give a longer term view.